-Nurse Practitioner specialties include:

-- □ Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) - □ Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) - □ Family Nurse Practitioner (FNP) - □ Family Psychiatric Mental Health Nurse Practitioner (FPMHNP) offered as a distance program
+Nurse Practitioner specialties include Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Pediatric Nurse Practitioner, Pediatric Nurse Practitioner, Pediatric Nurse Practitioner, Pediatric Nurse Practitioner - Acute Care, and Family Psychiatric Mental Health Nurse Practitioner.

-Pediatric Nurse Practitioner (PNP) Pediatric Nurse Practitioner/Neonatal Nurse Practitioner (PNP/NNP)

 Advanced clinical nursing at the Master's level involves analysis, synthesis, and application of knowledge and skills relevant to a defined specialty area of clinical practice.
 The dynamic interaction between the educational program and the learner facilitates progressive levels of mastery of the nursing process.
 Graduate education has as its ultimate purpose the scholarly pursuit of knowledge about people in their quest for health and recovery from illness and about the consequences of nursing care provided to them.
 Research is an integral part of education at the Master's level.
 An attitude of scientific inquiry is fostered as an essential component of practice.
 Research at this level emphasizes the utilization of findings, the identification of researchable problems, and the implementation of the research process.